wultra/powerauth-crypto/docs/Activation-via-Activation-Code.md

 ![Activation Commit](./resources/images/sequence_activation_commit.png)

+Note that the activation commit step can be skipped in case activation is committed during key exchange, as described in chapter [Advanced Activation Flows](./Advanced-Activation-Flows.md).

 #### Process Description

 1. PowerAuth Mobile SDK displays `H_K_DEVICE_PUBLIC`, so that a user can visually verify the device public key correctness by comparing the `H_K_DEVICE_PUBLIC` value displayed in the Master Front-End Application.